restatedev/java-workshop/README.md

 If the service crashes, Restate will resume the execution on another instance once the timer has expired.
 The execution will be fast-forwarded to the point where the timer was set.

-The delayed call functionality let's you schedule an execution for a later time.
+The delayed call functionality lets you schedule an execution for a later time.
 This can be used as a delayed task queue, for work parallelization or for cron jobs.

 In the example, we will wait for the payment callback with a timeout of 10 minutes.